- Painting and Drawing

 For more information click HERE

 For this course it is necessary to pay a non-refundable 10% deposit of the whole tuition fee at the moment of the enrollment.
-The balance has to be paid upon arrival at the jewelry school.
+The balance and the administrative fee of 50 Euro have to be paid upon arrival at the jewelry school.

 Since it is possible to give a personal structure to your own project based on your needs, interests or previous experience, the descriptions of the following courses are simply suggestions of what you could do.
 The proposed curricula function as guidelines is to be further discussed and finely tuned with teachers and staff to meet each student’s specific need.